flaviohasd/TPM-Vibration/README.md

   </p>

-  For more technical details, take a look in the paperwork.
+  For more technical details, take a look in the paperwork (only available in portuguese).

   Cheers.